quiltdata/quilt/docs/technical-reference.md

 * *AuthBaseUrl*: *Issuer URL V2*

 #### Setting the default role

-**The Quilt admin must log in and set the default role** in order for new users to be able to use Quilt.
+**The Quilt admin must log in and set the default role** in order for new SSO users to be able to log in.
 Without this, new users will have no permissions.

 ![](imgs/default-role.png)

 ### Preparing an AWS Role for use with Quilt